Skip to main content

 Overview

-Akebia quinata is a twining semi-evergreen to deciduous vine reaching 20–40 feet (6–12 m) in length.
-Leaves are palmately compound with 5 elliptical, smooth-edged leaflets 1.5–2.5 inches (4–6 cm) long, medium blue-green above, carried on slender petioles.
-In mild PNW winters (zones 7–9), foliage persists through winter or drops briefly in cold snaps; in colder zones it is fully deciduous.
-In March through April, small vanilla-scented flowers appear in hanging racemes — female flowers are larger, dark maroon-purple, 0.75–1 inch (2–2.5 cm) across; male flowers are smaller, rose-purple, 0.25–0.5 inch (6–12 mm), produced on the same raceme.
-Fruit are sausage-shaped, grayish-purple pods 2–4 inches (5–10 cm) long with sweet edible pulp surrounding the seeds; fruit set requires cross-pollination between two genetically distinct plants.
-Growth rate is fast, 10–20 feet (3–6 m) per season once established.
-The vine climbs by twining and can engulf and smother shrubs, small trees, and structures if unmanaged.
-Akebia quinata is listed as invasive in several eastern US states and has naturalized in disturbed riparian areas in the Pacific Northwest; close monitoring and containment are advisable.
-Do not plant near forest edges or stream corridors.
+Akebia quinata is a semi-evergreen to deciduous twining vine in the family Lardizabalaceae, reaching 20-40 feet (6-12 m) in length with a spread of 6-10 feet (1.8-3 m).
+Leaves are palmately compound with 5 elliptical smooth-edged leaflets, each 1.5-2.5 inches (4-6 cm) long, medium blue-green above and carried on slender petioles.
+In mild Pacific Northwest winters (zones 7-9) the foliage persists through winter or drops briefly during cold snaps, while in colder zones the plant is fully deciduous.
+In March and April, vanilla-scented flowers open in hanging racemes — female flowers are larger, dark maroon-purple, 0.75-1 inch (2-2.5 cm) across, and male flowers are smaller, rose-purple, 0.25-0.5 inch (6-12 mm) across, with both sexes borne on the same raceme.
+Fruit are sausage-shaped grayish-purple pods 2-4 inches (5-10 cm) long containing sweet edible pulp around the seeds; fruit set requires cross-pollination between two genetically distinct plants, so a single cultivar rarely sets fruit.
+Growth is fast at 10-20 feet (3-6 m) per season once established.
+The vine climbs by twining without tendrils and can engulf and smother shrubs, small trees, and light support structures if left unmanaged.
+The species is classified as invasive in several eastern U.S. states including Kentucky, Maryland, Virginia, and Pennsylvania, and has naturalized in disturbed riparian areas across the Pacific Northwest — close monitoring and containment are the operating responsibilities for gardeners in these regions.

 Native Range